RodneyMcCoy/elliptical-pattern-identification/src/README.md

-# A Walk Through Of The Source Codr
+# A Walk Through Of The Source Code

 ### main.py